pecata83/find-my-boat/README.md

 - **Husky** and **Commitlint** are used to enforce Git commit message standards.
 - The structure follows Angular's recommended modular architecture with `core`, `features`, and `shared` directories.

+## Animations

+Find My Boat leverages [@angular/animations](https://angular.io/guide/animations) to provide smooth transitions and interactive UI effects throughout the application.
+Angular Animations are used for modal dialogs, navigation transitions, and feedback elements, enhancing the overall user experience with responsive and visually appealing interactions.

 ## Map Integration

 Find My Boat uses [Leaflet](https://leafletjs.com/) for interactive map functionality, providing users with a responsive and customizable mapping experience.
 For marine depth and navigation data, the application integrates [OpenSeaMap](https://www.openseamap.org/), allowing users to view nautical charts and depth information directly within the app.
 This combination enables efficient boat tracking and route planning with real-world marine data overlays.